Google Ads for Lead Generation: The Only Guide You Will Need

 Hello!

-This is the third part in our blog post series related to Google Ads for lead generation guide.
+This is the third part in our blog post series on the Google Ads for lead generation guide.
 The first part explained the basics of Google Ads, including its definition, importance, functionality, the various types of campaigns, and the steps to create a campaign.

-In the third part, we will explain the steps involved in the conversion tracking setup process.
+In this third part, we will walk you through the conversion tracking setup process.

 Conversion Tracking

-Conversion tracking, a feature offered by Google Ads, allows advertisers to monitor and measure particular actions, or conversions, which stem from their ad campaigns.
+Conversion tracking, a feature offered by Google Ads, allows advertisers to monitor and measure specific actions—known as conversions—that result from their ad campaigns.

-Usually, conversions include actions such as form submissions, phone calls, or other valuable engagements that indicate a user's interest in the advertiser's products or services.
+Common conversions include form submissions, phone calls, and other valuable engagements that signal a user’s interest in the advertiser’s products or services.

 What Is Google Tag Manager?